kj84park/English-Composition/Voca/2019/해커스토익기출보카/Day05.md

 ### 35. Workers should be made aware of safety procedures.

-### 38. it is advisable to update computer equipment regularly.
+### 38. It is advisable to update computer equipment regularly.

 ### 39. The report is mainly concerned with current investments.